Noyce Residency Cohort

 Graduate students* may apply for a scholarship of up to $20,000 to support a graduate-level program with a 10-month teacher residency in a partner school.
 Graduate students earn a master’s degree and New York State initial teacher certification.

-* Because the funding for the Noyce Scholars Program comes from the NSF (National Science Foundation), Noyce Scholars must have U.S. citizenship or permanent residency in order to receive the scholarship.
+* Because the funding for the Noyce Residency Cohort comes from the NSF (National Science Foundation), Noyce Residents must have U.S. citizenship or permanent residency in order to receive the scholarship.

-What does being a UB Noyce Scholar entail?
+What does being a UB Noyce Resident entail?

 Upon your completion of the program, you will remain connected to the UB STEM Education Consortium (UBSTEMEC), a virtual and face-to-face network that enables and supports a range of initiatives designed to support ongoing professional learning and growth.
 You will have opportunities to collaborate with expert STEM teachers from the Western New York area as well as program completers who are engaged as teachers in high-need districts.
 The consortium serves as a hub for ongoing citizen science and civic engagement initiatives, instructional resources and related professional development opportunities.